tbensky/ProjectClock/readme.md

 ![](https://github.com/tbensky/ProjectClock/blob/main/Escape/escape06.jpg)

 When the left pallet of the anchor hits the escape wheel, it's a dead stop, with very little energy transfer back to the pendulum.
 The right pallet however, after it stops the crown wheel, allows the tooth to slide off of it, along its contours to impart some energy into the pendulum.
 There are infinite variations of this, and it's quite interesting to study.
+(If you ever make it to London, England, there are 100s of escapements to watch in local museums.)

-The escapement here was developed by simply watching non-working anchors (we made) for places where it appears to jam up, stopping the escapement.
+The escapement here was developed by painstakingly watching non-working anchors (we made) for places where they jam up, stopping the escapement.
 When found, some CAD work and refabrication was done to reshape the anchor's surface to remove such jam points.
+The anchor design here is one that finally worked.

-In this escapement, all of the distances and sizes were slowly found to be workable.
-That is, the bearing center-to-center distances, and the shapes of the escape wheel and anchor are all tied together.
-The escapement is reduced down to only one possible adjustment (see below).
+In this escapement, all of the distances and sizes are workable.
+That is, the bearing center-to-center distances (the 2.36" above), and the shapes of the escape wheel and anchor are all tied together.
+If for example, the bearing to bearing distance is too large or small, the anchor may not engage the crown wheel properly.
+Thus, this escapement design is reduced down to only one possible adjustment (see below).

 # Installing the pendulum and drive weight